NREL-Sienna/PowerSystems.jl/docs/src/developer/style.md

 ## Goals

 * Define a straightforward set of rules that lead to consistent, readable code.
+* Define a straightforward set of rules that lead to consistent, readable code.
 * Developers focus on producing high quality code, not how to format it.

 ## Base